Gissio/radpro/README.md

 ## Features

-* Instantaneous rate, average rate, dose, and history modes.
+* Provides instantaneous rate, average rate, dose, and history modes.
-* Intuitive user interface for easy navigation.
+* Incorporates a true random number generator to generate secure passwords (letters & numbres, full ASCII), random hexadecimal and decimal numbres, 6-sided dice throws, and coin flips.
-* Measurements in Sievert, rem, cpm and cps.
+* Includes an intuitive user interface for easy navigation and hassle-free use.
-* Multiple history periods, including 2-minute, 10-minute, 1-hour, 6-hour and 24-hour options.
+* Supports measurements in Sievert, rem, cpm and cps.
-* 95% confidence intervals to ensure accurate readings.
+* Offers multiple history periods, including 2-minute, 10-minute, 1-hour, 6-hour and 24-hour options.
-* Measurement hold for instantaneous rate, average rate, and dose.
+* Presents 95% confidence intervals to ensure accurate readings.
-* Overload alert to prevent damage to the device.
+* Provides measurement hold for instantaneous rate, average rate, and dose.
-* Customizable rate and dose alarms for personalized use.
+* Features an overload alert to prevent damage to the device.
-* Password generator with true RNG.
+* Enables customizable rate and dose alarms.
-* Nuclear chess.
+* Offers a unique feature among radiation meters: Nuclear chess.
-* Configurable pulse click sounds: off, quiet, loud.
+* Allows configurable pulse click sounds: off, quiet, loud.
-* Configurable backlight timer: off, on for 10 seconds, on for 60 seconds, or always on.
+* Includes a configurable backlight timer: off, on for 10 seconds, on for 60 seconds, or always on.
-* Configurable battery type for battery level monitoring.
+* Allows configurable battery type for battery level monitoring.
-* Configurable Geiger-Müller tube: HH614 (48 mm long), M4011 (105 mm long), SBM-20 (108 mm long), SI-3BG (50 mm long).
+* Supports multiple Geiger-Müller tubes: HH614 (48 mm long), M4011 (105 mm long), SBM-20 (108 mm long), SI-3BG (50 mm long).
-* Device life statistics for monitoring usage.
+* Provides device life statistics for monitoring usage and performance of the device.
-* 40% more battery life compared to the original firmware.
+* Offers 40% more battery life compared to the original firmware.
-* Power-on self-test and safety watchdog.
+* Features a power-on self-test and safety watchdog.

 ## Installation